tarwn/lessthandot-hugo/blogs/content/posts/2013-03-04-standardize-table-aliases.md

 	ON b.[BusinessEntityID] = a.[BusinessEntityID]

 ```
 Nothing &#8211; except for my poor choice of using meaningless single characters as table aliases.
-Although it&#8217;s not a big deal with simpler queries like I&#8217;ve here, it can be a maintenance nightmare with complex queries that join multiple tables.
+Although it's not a big deal with simpler queries like I've here, it can be a maintenance nightmare with complex queries that join multiple tables.

 What about now?
 Is there anything wrong still?